th0rgall/voc-enhancer/README.md

 Make sure that your browser has been logged in into vocabulary.com once.

-Select a word on any website, right click, and you'll be able to:
+Select a word or range of words on any website, right click, and you'll be able to:
-- Start learning the selected word
+- Start learning the selected word(s)
-- Add the word to one of your lists (they will appear in a dropdown menu)
+- Add the word(s) to one of your lists (they will appear in a dropdown menu)